-The ASHRAE 90.1-1989 section on lighting includes both mandatory provisions and a prescriptive path to determine compliance.
+The ASHRAE 90.1-1989 section on lighting (which is what this study uses to describe the baseline lighting characteristics) includes both mandatory provisions and a prescriptive path to determine compliance.
 The 1989 mandatory requirements cover minimum lighting controls and their accessibility and include restrictions on single-lamp ballasts when more efficient multiple-lamp ballasts can be used.
 The 90.1-1989 standard includes efficiency requirements for ballasts, which have been absorbed into federal manufacturing standards under EPCA.
 Automatic controls are not required in the 1989 standard but credits allowing higher lighting power densities (LPDs) were allowed if occupancy, lumen maintenance, and/or daylight sensors are installed.